cortexlabs/cortex/docs/workloads/batch/metrics.md

 ## Custom user metrics

 It is possible to export custom user metrics by adding the `metrics_client` argument to the predictor constructor.
-Below there is an example on how to use the metrics client with the `PythonPredictor` type.
+Below there is an example of how to use the metrics client with the `PythonPredictor` type.
 The implementation would be similar to other predictor types.

 ```python